wp-plugins/w4-post-list/readme.txt

 3. Preview 2

 == Changelog ==
+= 1.9.3 =
+* New: Presets - Create list fast using a predefined options/template/style.

 = 1.9.2 =
 * Fix: RTL language Control Panel Layout fixed.
 = 1.9.1 =
 * New: Use shortcode [post_image] to display image from post content. ex: [post_image position='last'] to display the last image.
 = 1.9 =